Learn how to speak Japanese with Rosetta Stone. Sign up today.

 These facts will help you form a basis for the language as you learn how to speak Japanese words and more:

 - What are Hiragana & Katakana?: They are both Japanese alphabets; Hiragana is a system of characters that represent Japanese sounds; Katakana is as well, but these sounds often represent words that came from other languages.
-Each character in these alphabets has only one sound, so after some pronunciation practice with TruAccent®, you’ll sound amazing.
+Each character in these alphabets has only one sound, so after some pronunciation practise with TruAccent®, you’ll sound amazing.
 Not to mention that Rosetta Stone also offers options for you to learn different systems and ways of writing when learning Japanese.

 - Pitch is everything: Instead of accents, pitch is everything when it comes to pronunciation.
 High or low pitch can change the meaning of a word, making your intonation very important to getting the right meaning across.

-- Writing takes practice: Japanese has four different systems when it comes to writing: Kanji, Katakana, Hiragana and Rōmaji.
+- Writing takes practise: Japanese has four different systems when it comes to writing: Kanji, Katakana, Hiragana and Rōmaji.
 This may sound daunting, but you don’t need to learn to write in order to converse in Japanese.
 Rosetta Stone’s Dynamic Immersion® method teaches you new words and phrases based on the context in which they’re used, so you’ll be prepared to thrive in real-world conversations using Japanese, no script required.

 - Kanji is cool: Kanji is the writing system used in Japanese.
 They are characters derived from Chinese characters, and the basis for Japanese writing.